-Epstein victims claim ‘cover up’ as accomplice moved to low security prison
+Epstein victims claim ‘cover up’ as Maxwell moved to low security prison

-Former British socialite Ghislaine Maxwell, who is serving 20 years in prison, moved to minimum security site in Texas.
+Epstein’s former girlfriend and one-time British socialite Ghislaine Maxwell, who is serving 20 years in prison, moved to minimum security site in Texas.

 Ghislaine Maxwell, the accomplice in the abuse of underage girls by high-society sex offender Jeffrey Epstein, has been moved to a minimum security facility in Texas, the United States Bureau of Prisons said, triggering an angry reaction from some of the pair’s victims.

-Maxwell was moved from the Federal Correctional Institution (FCI) Tallahassee – a low-security prison in Florida – to the minimum security Federal Prison Camp in Bryan, Texas, the Bureau of Prisons said on Friday.
+Maxwell, a former girlfriend of Epstein, was moved from the Federal Correctional Institution (FCI) Tallahassee – a low-security prison in Florida – to the minimum security Federal Prison Camp in Bryan, Texas, the Bureau of Prisons said on Friday.

 Recommended Storieslist of 4 items